ikatson/rqbit/README.md

 ## Installation

-Preferred method is to build yourself to get the latest changes, but there are pre-built binaries in [releases](https://github.com/ikatson/rqbit/releases).
+There are pre-built binaries in [releases](https://github.com/ikatson/rqbit/releases).
 If someone wants to put rqbit into e.g. homebrew, PRs welcome :)

 ## Build